steqeq/0000/docs/how-to/deep-learning-rocm.rst

 Find information on version compatibility and framework release notes in :doc:`Third-party support matrix
 <rocm-install-on-linux:reference/3rd-party-support-matrix>`.

-For guidance on installing ROCm itself, refer to :doc:`ROCm installation for Linux <rocm-install-on-linux:index>`.

 ..
 Learn how to take advantage of your ROCm-aware deep learning environment using the following tutorials.
 ..